cbernier/react-native-cordova-webview/README.md

 # react-native-cordova-webview

 **React Native Cordova WebView** is Cordova Web View component for React Native.
-The main reason to use this component instead of react-native-webview (https://github.com/react-native-community/react-native-webview) is to use Cordova plugins (https://cordova.apache.org/plugins/).
+The main reason to use this component instead of react-native-webview ](https://github.com/react-native-community/react-native-webview) is to use [Cordova plugins](https://cordova.apache.org/plugins/).

 ## Features